 My research on both Boots and Nightingale allows me to examine the way local history feeds into international projects and ideas, as well as showing the way broader concerns framed local developments and mindsets.
 In all of my recent work, I have been interested in working with colleagues beyond history (for example, in business studies, health sciences, medicine, bio-science and advertising), as a means of enhancing new interpretations of historical themes and events.

-I am School Research Director for the School of Humanities and serve as Treasurer to the Society for the Social History of Medicine.
+I also work closely in the Health Humanities, particularly promoting the role of history in health and well being.
 I am a fellow of the Royal Historical Society and A Senior Fellow of the Higher Education Academy.

 I am interested in a variety of aspects of the history of modern medicine, but particularly British and global histories of health and hygiene commodities.
 I am interested in the little known international histories of 'British' health and hygiene products and also the way Britishness was exported abroad via these sorts of saleable goods.
 More generally, I work on the history of western medicine in the history of the British Empire- particularly, but not exclusively: histories of doctors and European responses to tropical climates and landscapes.
 I am also keenly interested in the history of drugs and pharmaceuticals, the history of health and medical sourcing, marketing and retail, particularly the history of Boots the chemists.
 Relating to my interest in international health consumerism, I also have a burgeoning interest in the history the 'unhealthy' sponsorship of sports by alcohol, tobacco, fast food and betting companies.

 In sum, I have a broad range of interests broadly under the umbrella of the history of modern western medicine, with additional niche specialisms in British health and hygiene commodities, colonial medicine and the movement of knowledge and people transnationally.